austinbaccus/forza-telemetry/README.md

 Most likely the map has too much data to render.
 Adjust the map performance options in the Settings menu to compensate.
 ### Why do some things look out of place?
 This app looks best when it's in a 1920x1080 window (and looks even better in fullscreen mode).
 When the window deviates from this size, some visual elements might be placed incorrectly.
+### Can I use this app with an Xbox?
+Not yet.
+That is a feature I'd like to implement eventually.